Wufe/bundle-sink/README.md

 ## Usage

-- Place a script-sink in your `_Layout.cshtml` or a razor page's "Scripts" section:
+- Place a sink in your `_Layout.cshtml` or a razor page's "Scripts" section:

 *e.g.: